Here are some fascinating facts about Dog Mums and their pups:

 1. Humans carry their young for 9 months but dogs have a much shorter gestation period of an average of 65 days.

 2. Dogs can only become pregnant when they are in “heat”, which generally happens twice a year.

 3. Newborn puppies cannot smell, see or hear!
 The first sense they use is touch, which is why it is so important for pups to stay near their mum.

-6. 24 hours before labour, pregnant female dogs become restless and may start shredding paper or blankets.
-It is unclear whether this shredding is a nesting instinct or just a reaction to discomfort.
+7. 24 hours before labour, pregnant female dogs become restless and may start shredding paper or blankets.
+It’s unclear whether this shredding is a nesting instinct or just a reaction to discomfort.

-8. Puppies start to move from milk to solid food at around 3 – 4 weeks.
-Not long after, they will eat a completely solid diet and won’t need mum’s milk any more!
+9. Puppies start to move from milk to solid food at around 3 – 4 weeks.
+Not long after, they will eat a completely solid diet and won’t need mum’s milk anymore!

-If you have a mum or pup at home who needs some attention, or even a full grown doggo who just deserves some extra attention, book a Mad Paws sitter now for a weekend, dog walk or just to pop in whilst you’re out!
+If you have a dog mum or pup at home who needs some attention, or even a full grown doggo who just deserves some extra attention, book a Mad Paws sitter now for a weekend, dog walk or even for a house visit to give them some belly rubs while you’re out.